waterlinked/docs/docs/sonar-3d/sonar-replay.md

 !!!
 Note
     Sonar Replay is still in development.
 Some features may not be fully functional or implemented yet.

-Select a file to process by clicking the file input or dragging or dropping a file onto the browser window.
+Select a file to process by clicking the file input or by dragging and dropping a file onto the browser window.
 Alternatively use one of the provided examples by clicking "Load demo" and selecting a recording.
 Processing time depends on file size, device and browser you are using.
 While processing, an estimated remaining time is shown.

 ![Sonar Replay Processing Recording](../img/sonar-replay/processing-recording.png)

 !!!
 Note
-    We recommend playback of files smaller than 300 MB for the best experience.
+    We recommend recordings smaller than 300 MB for the best experience.

 ## Playback
-Once processing is complete, the 3D point cloud will show and playback start immediately.
-Scrub through the recording using the playback slider, adjust playback speed or look through the file via "Chapters".
+Once processing is complete, the 3D point cloud is shown and playback will start immediately.
+Scrub through the recording using the playback slider, pause, adjust playback speed or get an overview of the recording with "Chapters".

 ![Sonar Replay](../img/sonar-replay/playback.png)

 ## Chapters
 Sonar Replay will automatically create chapter previews of the provided recording.
-Open this view by clicking the "Chapters" button or by hitting <code>C</code> on your keyboard.
-All timestamps are in UTC.
+Access this by clicking the "Chapters" button or by hitting <code>C</code> on your keyboard.
+Note that all recorded timestamps are in UTC (Coordinated Universal Time).

 ![Sonar Replay](../img/sonar-replay/chapters.png)

 !!!
 Tip
     Quickly jump to a chapter by clicking the preview image.

-Expand each chapter preview to a larger version by clicking the magnifying glass icon when hovering a chapter.
+Chapter preview can be expanded to a larger version by clicking the magnifying glass icon that appears when hovering the chapter preview.

 ![Sonar Replay](../img/sonar-replay/chapter-preview.png)